max-cmoa/browsersync-reload-browser-test/README.md

       To do a normal build type
       $ gulp

+# Where is the production folder that was created by gulp?
+  This file is hidden by the .gitignore file.

 ##  browsersync cacheing issue
   Problem: If you add or subtract files, browsersync won't see them.